 5. Ancient Nemea

-This ancient site in Greece often gets overlooked by visitors.
+The ancient site of Nemea in Greece often gets overlooked by visitors.
 It's easy to see why, as there are so many other ‘big name' attractions in Greece to see, but it's really worth getting over to.

 Unlike many sites in Greece, Nemea does not have so many frequent day trips from Athens running to it.
 Those that do, often combine it with a visit to the very good Nemea wineries.
 As a result, Nemea is most often visited by people driving themselves around the Peloponnese.